Simon has been the Rector of Middlewich

 Steve joined St Michael’s Church Choir at the

 Chorister.
-He was taught to ring the tower bells by the late George Bailey (no relation) when he was 17 and still rings today each Sunday morning prior to the 09.15 service.
+He was taught to ring the tower bells by the late George Bailey (no relation) when he was 17 and, 40 years a bell ringer, he still rings today each Sunday morning prior to the 09.15 service.

 Steve has been a member of the PCC since the age of 18 and has been Church Warden before for a 4 year period.